ricsam/selection-manager/README.md

     getNumRows: () => 20,
     getNumCols: () => 10,
     containerElement
-  });
+    // 💡 By default, auto clipboard handling is enabled (copy/cut/paste work automatically)
+    // Set disableAutoClipboard: true to handle clipboard operations manually
+    // disableAutoClipboard: true  // Uncomment to handle clipboard manually });

-  // 📋 Handle copy operations like a pro useEffect(() => {
+  // 📋 Handle copy operations like a pro
+  // Note: This example shows manual clipboard handling.
+  // If disableAutoClipboard is false (default), you can skip this and paste handling. useEffect(() => {
     return selectionManager.listenToCopy((isCut) => {
       const boundingRect = selectionManager.getSelectionsBoundingRect();